MassimoNikolic/Dragonfly/README.md

 # Framework Choice

-For this assignment, I chose to use the ZeroMQ framework for making my distributed system.
-I decided to implement a Pub/Sub system for the distributed computing component where the publishers act as providers of the items and subscriber are customers that access the items through subscribing to the publisher's items.
+For this assignment, I chose to use the Python-based edition of the ZeroMQ framework for making my distributed system.
+I decided to use a Pub/Sub system for the distributed computing component where the publishers act as providers of the items and subscriber are customers that access the items through subscribing to the publisher's items.

 # How to Run